microsoft/Windows-driver-samples/general/filehistory/README.md

 ---
 topic: sample
-description: A console application that starts the file history service, if it is stopped, and schedules regular backups.
+description: "A console application that starts the file history service, if it is stopped, and schedules regular backups."
 languages:
 - cpp
 products: